Music Under New York

-Music Under New York (MUNY) is a part of the Arts & Design program by the Metropolitan Transportation Authority (MTA) that schedules musical performances in transportation hubs across its rapid transit, ferry, and commuter rail systems.
+MTA Music (originally Music Under New York; MUNY) is a part of the Arts & Design program by the Metropolitan Transportation Authority (MTA) that schedules musical performances in transportation hubs across its rapid transit, ferry, and commuter rail systems.

 MTA grants every musician the legal right to perform, with or without MUNY affiliation.
 However, MUNY gives particular visibility and promotion to over 350 artists and groups who choose to participate.
 Artists are chosen through applications and ultimately a live audience with a jury panel.
 MUNY locations include approximately 30 high-traffic stations operated by the New York City Transit Authority that are part of the New York City Subway, the Long Island Rail Road, Metro-North Railroad, and the Staten Island Ferry.

 History

 Prohibition of musical performance in the New York City Subway was prevalent since the opening of the first line in 1904.
 The ban continued under Mayor Fiorello La Guardia, who also made it illegal to perform on New York City streets.
 Some musicians still sang and played instruments through the 1940s, 1950s and 1960s in an effort to reclaim public space.
 Finally in 1985, the ban on subway performance was declared unconstitutional following a court challenge by musician Roger Manning, and the MTA created MUNY as a pilot program.
 The program became official in January 1987.

 MUNY had no impact on the legal status of subway performing, as MUNY performers are covered by the same rules governing the general public.
 However, affiliation with MUNY provides benefits to performers.
 These include priority scheduling in popular locations, access to commuter railroad terminals, and fewer problems with law enforcement.
 And, because the MUNY scheduling system rewards its auditioned performers with access to high-traffic areas, it arguably results in a higher-quality artistic product for MTA riders.

+In 2026, the MUNY program was officially rebranded MTA Music.
+In conjunction with this rebranding MTA Music began hosting a "Stations Series" with performances at stations in all five boroughs.